MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 In cases where we relay solely on the SCI, we will just measure the electricity usage and hardware utilisation of our pods running in our k8s cluster.
 In cases where we also need our total GHG score - [see here for when that is](#why-we-mostly-use-sci-and-when-to-use-ghg) - we will need to also measure several other components, including during our development process.

+We also of course need certain basic analytics about our application, specifically those that comprise our functional unit.
+If e.g. our functional unit is active users, we need to be able to determine how many users we have and how many are active.

 #### What we include, exclude and why